 Craig: Yeah, I can see how that would be really helpful, especially with the meeting agenda preparation, building out your agenda with the different color codes would help the advisor and not to forget what they want to talk about, because it’s all on the screen.
 And walks them through it.
 I just said that new advisors are busy, they’re moving back and forth between meetings, maybe they get all distracted to having it all on the screen and color coded, walking you through the agenda sounds really helpful.
 Let’s talk more about trends.
 What are some of the other trends you’re seeing in the market and some of the trends that you noticed that drove you to to create Econiq?

 Jim: I think the biggest trend is the need is a lot of disparate systems being used in terms of the client engagement or the client experience.
 So the ability to get that into an all in one platform that interoperate with the underlying systems is absolutely is absolutely critical.
 But I think that’s the technology trend.
 And I think that is the strongest out there but on the human side, the need to get these, the biggest trend we see is trying to get on screen technology as close to a human meeting.
 And that’s the challenge.
 So the challenge is, as I said, it’s just how can you get these meetings to flow and that’s going to be a mix of not just the phrasing, but the visuals that you use.
-So that’s all about timing and sequence and the design of these meetings are the biggest trend is is really to get that all in one consistency out there.
-But it has to be it has to be a genuine visual engagement and visual engagement, as you said earlier, is far more effective and clients as we’re beginning to see with the data that we have collected, they are more interested in feeling safe and secure about how they’re doing and being taken through the meeting and probably less interested in parts of the meeting.
-Or maybe the advisors would like to dwell on some of the more data rich or performance issues so understanding where clients want it well, understanding where clients want to and some clients will want to be very deep into the reports which we can bring into the bring into these naturally flowing meetings, of course, but what most don’t, and that’s the data that we’re beginning to gather, I think we have about, I think in our data that we’ve got about 78% of the clients are less interested in spending time on the report and then they are getting through and discussing their own personal issues and hopes and dreams.
-So that’s one of the one of the more interesting trends that we’re we’ve been able to affirm from our earlier experience in retail banking where the conversation is also used.
+So that’s all about timing and sequence and the design of these meetings.
+So the biggest trend is really to get that all in one consistency out there.
+But it has to be it has to be a genuine visual engagement and visual engagement, as you said earlier, is far more effective.
+Clients as we’re beginning to see with the data that we have collected, they are more interested in feeling safe and secure about how they’re doing and being taken through the meeting and probably less interested in parts of the meeting where maybe the advisors would like to dwell on some of the more data rich or performance issues so understanding where clients want to dwell, understanding where clients want to and some clients will want to be very deep into the reports which we can bring into these naturally flowing meetings, of course, but what most don’t, and that’s the data that we’re beginning to gather, I think we have about, I think in our data that we’ve got about 78% of the clients are less interested in spending time on the report than they are getting through and discussing their own personal issues and hopes and dreams.
+So that’s one of the one of the more interesting trends that we’re we’ve been able to affirm from our earlier experience in retail banking where the Conversation Hub is also used.

 Craig: That’s an excellent point that I think we’ve seen across the board that clients don’t care about the reports.
 They’re not interested in looking at charts and graphs.
 Those the days of handling a clot walking the client through a hundred page, financial plan or performance report are over because those clients really don’t care about that.
 Instead, they want to discuss their their hopes and dreams or goals.
 And that’s why we believe more advisors need to be focusing these on becoming goals based and a more holistic and financial planning lead, rather than investment advice lead.
 One thing you mentioned that we all want the all in one features of Econiq is the underlying systems you interoperate with and how does it manifest itself.
 So what would advisors see when they use your system and how it interacts with their other systems?